Most Famous Mosques in Istanbul

 Tourists visiting Istanbul usually head to Blue Mosque due to its perfect location.
 However, few people realize that there are incredible imperial mosques in Istanbul besides Blue Mosque.
-There are many other magnificent mosques who are definitely worth visiting instead of waiting at the long queues in front of Blue Mosque.
+There are many other Grand Istanbul Mosques which are definitely worth visiting.

 You need to take prayer times into consideration if you are willing to visit a mosque in Istanbul.
 It requires a good planning to visit a few mosques in a single day because prayer hours change on a daily basis.
 Visiting hours are written on the doors of mosques located in touristic areas.